idoros/stack-context/README.md

 ## Top level context?

-In the post examples, `try/handle` is used directly on the module top level.
+In the original post examples, `try/handle` is used directly on the module top level.
 We avoided touching a `stackContext` on our top level because our polyfill is implemented by wrapping functions and providing them with a context API.

 This is harder to do with the solution we have, since we have no simple way to wrap the module execution function.
 However, in a hypothetical world a module defining a top level `stackContext` could be used to provide a default value context for the functions that are defined within it:

 ```js
 export const generateUniqueId = Symbol('gen-id')

 // default generator
 stackContext[generateUniqueId] = new UniqueIdFactory()

 // use the context
 export const doSomething = context((stackContext) => {
     // get from call stack or fallback to module default